danielsreichenbach/tswow-store/README.md

-# TSWoW-StoreSystem
+# TSWoW-Store

 ## Overview
-This Store System allows players to purchase items using donation points.
+This store system allows players to purchase items using donation points.
 The system consists of database tables for items and audit tracking and custom packets to glue this all together.

 ## Database Tables